mattlianje/etl4s/docs/logs.md

-The `tap` method allows you to observe values flowing through your pipeline without modifying them.
+The `.tap()` method allows you to observe values flowing through your pipeline without modifying them.
 This is useful for logging, debugging, or collecting metrics.

 ```scala